 In the 8th century (or the Viking Age), numerous unorganized but hugely affecting encounters were witnessed in the villages of England.
 Vikings, the seafarers who originally hailed from Scandinavia, undertook the task of trading throughout Europe in the Middle Ages.
 Amongst the many countries that they invaded and settled in, England tends to be one of the firsts.
 The coastal areas were their main targets, especially the ones seated next to the European rivers and England’s coast.

 A lot of robbery was witnessed that affected the society and their cultural habits.
 King Alfred of Wessex (often regarded as Alfred, the Great), through his plan of unifying England, was successful in resisting the Viking attacks.
 He undertook various military and political measures to safeguard Wessex from the invasions.
 He promoted literacy and education and introduced the Anglo-Saxon Chronicles.
 He negotiated with the Vikings and his strategies did not only safeguard his people but also helped in unifying the whole diverse society.
+Gradually, the Vikings assimilated amongst the locals of the place and got Christianized, settling down in Normandy.

 End of the Era